davidfauth/Neo4jH3/README.md

-# Neo4jH3
+# Neo4j H3 Library

-Usage of Uber H3 with Neo4j
-This project requires Neo4j 3.5.x or higher
+This library provides a set of H3 functions and procedures for Neo4j 5 H3 is a hexagonal hierarchical geospatial indexing system (https://h3geo.org) This library uses the H3 api which can be found at https://h3geo.org/docs/api/indexing

 Instructions
 ------------